Trance: Trance states

-Trance conditions include all the different states of mind, emotions, moods and daydreams that human beings experience.
+Trance conditions include all the different states of mind, emotions, moods, and daydreams that human beings experience.
 All activities which engage a human involve the filtering of information coming into sense modalities, and this influences brain functioning and consciousness.
 Therefore, trance may be understood as a way for the mind to change the way it filters information in order to provide more efficient use of the mind's resources.

-Trance states may also be accessed or induced by various modalities and may be a way of accessing the unconscious mind for the purposes of relaxation, healing, intuition and inspiration.
+Trance states may also be accessed or induced by various modalities and are considered by some people to be a way of accessing the unconscious mind for the purposes of relaxation, healing, intuition, and inspiration.
 There is an extensive documented history of trance as evidenced by the case-studies of anthropologists and ethnologists and associated and derivative disciplines.
 Principles of trance are being explored and documented as are methods of trance induction.
 Mind functioning during trance and benefits of trance states are being explored by medical and scientific inquiry.
 Many traditions and rituals employ trance.
 Trance also has a function in religion and mystical experience.

 Castillo (1995) states that: "Trance phenomena result from the behavior of intense focusing of attention, which is the key psychological mechanism of trance induction.
 Adaptive responses, including institutionalized forms of trance, are 'tuned' into neural networks in the brain and depend to a large extent on the characteristics of culture.
 Culture-specific organizations exist in the structure of individual neurons and in the organizational formation of neural networks."

 Hoffman (1998: p.
 9) states that: "Trance is still conventionally defined as a state of reduced consciousness, or a somnolent state.
 However, the more recent anthropological definition, linking it to 'altered states of consciousness' (Charles Tart), is becoming increasingly accepted."

 Hoffman (1998, p.
 9) asserts that: "...the trance state should be discussed in the plural, because there is more than one altered state of consciousness significantly different from everyday consciousness."

 History

-Temple of Epidaurus: healing sleep

-According to Hoffman (1998: p.
-10), pilgrims visited the Temple of Epidaurus, an asclepeion, in Greece for healing sleep.
-Seekers of healing would make pilgrimage and be received by a priest who would welcome and bless them.
-This temple housed an ancient religious ritual promoting dreams in the seeker that endeavored to promote healing and the solutions to problems, as did the oracles.
-This temple was built in honor of Asclepios, the Greek god of medicine.
-The Greek treatment was referred to as incubation, and focused on prayers to Asclepios for healing.
-The asclepion at Epidaurus is both extensive and well-preserved, and is traditionally regarded as the birthplace of Asclepius.
-(For a comparable modern tool see Dreamwork.)

-Oracle at Delphi

-The Oracle at Delphi was also famous for trances in the ancient Greek world; priestesses there would make predictions about the future in exchange for gold.